vinuuth/PySpark-Big-Data/README.md

  It was [Handheld brick or block game](https://i.pinimg.com/736x/1b/b5/03/1bb503bd40acfc573f4859eb78cff70d--tetris-the-brick.jpg).

 ## IT Interests
-I really enjoy  managing IT projects and web development.
-I worked as an application development associate at Accenture, under the DevOps team using the Salesforce CRM and Flowsum tool.
+I really enjoy  managing IT projects and Data Management.
+I worked as an Application Development Analyst at Accenture, and Data Analyst at GoPravasa.
 ## Something Interesting About You
 I am good at dancing, especially modern and classical Indian dance forms.
 I love adventures.